Last updated: Mar-22-2023

 |Rename the collection||✔|

-2 Even if a collection was shared with a user group or Media Library user at Owner level permissions, the user must also have Share Collection permissions (set by an account user administrator) in order to share the collection with others.
+- Even if a user group or Media Library user was invited to a collection at Can manage level permissions, the user must also have Share collection permissions (set by an administrator) in order to invite teammates or publish the collection.

 To generate a collection web page link:

-Even after sharing the collection web site link, you can change the availability dates at any time or click the Delete Link button to immediately disable the web page.
+Even after publishing the collection web site link, you can change the availability dates at any time or click the Delete Link button from the (3-dots) option menu to immediately disable the web page.

-- Use the Copy URL button to quickly copy the link.
+Use the Copy URL button to quickly copy the link.
 You can also copy the link from the Preview pane when that collection is selected in the main Collections view.
-You can then take a look at the collection web page in any browser or share it with your external stakeholders.
+You can then take a look at the collection web page in any browser or send it to your external stakeholders.

 From this web page, you can click to preview individual assets, download individual assets, copy the delivery URL of individual assets, or download the entire collection as a zip file.